 7 Health Benefits of Cinnamon

-#1 – Cinnamon can help stabilize your blood sugar.
 Whether you have high blood sugar or insulin resistance, cinnamon can help.
-In several studies, over the last ten years, cinnamon has been shown to lower blood sugar in diabetes patients and those with pre-diabetic conditions.
+In several studies, during the last 10 years, cinnamon has been shown to lower blood sugar in diabetes patients and those with prediabetic conditions.
 As for dosage, most of the studies found that even a single gram of cinnamon, each day is enough to help lower blood sugar levels.
 That’s less than a quarter teaspoon.

-#2 – Cinnamon can treat athlete’s foot and other fungal infections.
-Add a tablespoon of ground cinnamon, or a couple of cinnamon sticks to a large pan of boiling water.
+Add a tablespoon of ground cinnamon or a couple of cinnamon sticks to a large pan of boiling water.
 The pan should be big enough to soak the affected foot or both feet, if necessary.
 Allow the cinnamon to steep in the water until it’s cooled down enough.
-Then soak your feet for a few minutes twice a day or until the fungal disease no longer persists.
+Then, soak your feet for a few minutes twice a day or until the fungal disease no longer persists.

-#3 – Ingesting cinnamon can improve your sex drive.
-Did someone say aunt Joan’s famous cinnamon crumble coffee cake can help heat things up in the bedroom?
+Did someone say Aunt Joan’s famous cinnamon crumble coffee cake can help heat things up in the bedroom?
 You betcha!
 Cinnamon is a warming spice.
 When consumed, it actually produces heat in the body and increases circulation.
 With better circulation comes heightened sensitivity in the nether regions, if you know what we mean.
 Cinnamon isn’t particularly skin-safe though.
-So eat it, don’t apply it topically.
+So, eat it — don’t apply it topically.

-#4 – Adding cinnamon to your diet can help you lose weight.
 A study on cinnamon and body fat was conducted by The Journal of the International Society of Sports Nutrition.
 They found that those who used a cinnamon supplement for 12 weeks had less overall body fat at the end of the study and more lean muscle mass.
 Here’s how it works: elevated blood sugar levels promote fat storage in the body.
 Cinnamon lowers blood sugar, consequently preventing extra fat storage.
-And get this – some studies that were performed on mice have indicated that fat stored in the midsection, or visceral fat, is especially affected, and possibly reduced, by ingesting cinnamon.
+Some studies that were performed on mice have indicated that fat stored in the midsection, or visceral fat, is especially affected, and possibly reduced, by ingesting cinnamon.
 Nice.

-#5 – Cinnamon may suppress the growth of cancer cells.
 BMC Cancer, a peer-reviewed medical journal, published a groundbreaking study of the effects of cinnamon on mice afflicted with cancer tumors.
-The researchers at BMC administered regular doses of cinnamon extract to the mice orally, for 30 days.
+The researchers at BMC administered regular doses of cinnamon extract to the mice orally for 30 days.
 What they found was that the cancer tumors in the mice were dramatically reduced in size compared to the control group.
 Further, the survival rate of the mice treated with cinnamon was significantly higher than that of the mice who didn’t receive cinnamon treatments.

-#6 – Cinnamon has anti-inflammatory properties.
-An encouraging study was published in World Journal of Gastroenterology about the anti-inflammatory effects of cinnamon.
+An encouraging study was published in the World Journal of Gastroenterology about the anti-inflammatory effects of cinnamon.
 Scientists found that cinnamon is a promising anti-inflammatory agent.
-Taken orally, cinnamon can reduce inflammation in similar ways as leading nonsteroidal anti-inflammatory pain relieving drugs like ibuprofen.
+Taken orally, cinnamon can reduce inflammation in similar ways as leading nonsteroidal anti-inflammatory, pain-relieving drugs like ibuprofen.
 Some have found cinnamon’s anti-inflammatory properties useful in treating menstrual cramps, headaches, body aches and the like.

-#7 – Compounds in cinnamon could help protect against Alzheimer’s disease.
 There are certain proteins present in the human brain called tau proteins.
 Researchers have noticed that with age, tau proteins begin forming tangles and clumps.
 It’s normal to some extent.
-But people with Alzheimer’s almost always have many more tangled and clumped tau proteins in the brain than those without the disease.
+But, people with Alzheimer’s disease almost always have many more tangled and clumped tau proteins in the brain than those without the disease.

 A study featured in the Journal of Alzheimer’s Disease found that two of the substances that occur naturally in cinnamon, cinnamaldehyde and epicatechin, actually prevented the tau proteins from getting tangled and clumped together, without any adverse effects to the delicate protein’s structure or function.

 There’s good reason why cinnamon is such a helpful spice.
-Cinnamon is high in manganese, which explains why it’s a great for stabilizing blood sugar.
-In just a tablespoon of cinnamon, you’ll find around 70% of the recommended amount of manganese you need in a day.
-That’s more manganese than is found in an entire serving of fish, spinach or lima beans!
-Also included in the 18 calorie tablespoon of cinnamon is about 15% of the recommended daily amount of iron and 9% of the calcium the average person needs in one day.
+Cinnamon is high in manganese, which explains why it’s great for stabilizing blood sugar.
+In just a tablespoon of cinnamon, you’ll find around 70 percent of the recommended amount of manganese you need in a day.
+That’s more manganese than is found in an entire serving of fish, spinach or lima beans.
+Also included in the 18-calorie tablespoon of cinnamon is about 15 percent of the recommended daily amount of iron and 9 percent of the calcium the average person needs in one day.

-The above nutrition facts for cinnamon were provided by the United States Department of Agriculture (USDA) and are based on a 2,000 calorie per day diet.
-These percentages are for adults and children over age 4.
+The above nutrition facts for cinnamon were provided by the United States Department of Agriculture (USDA) and are based on a 2,000-calorie-per-day diet.
+These percentages are for adults and children age 4 and older.

-Try cinnamon in your coffee or tea.
-If you enjoy a cup of Joe in the morning, consider adding a scoop of cinnamon right into your ground coffee beans.
-Then brew it as usual and enjoy the natural added sweetness and spice.
+If you enjoy a cup of coffee in the morning, consider adding a scoop of cinnamon right into your ground coffee beans.
+Then, brew it as usual and enjoy the natural added sweetness and spice.
 If you’re a tea drinker, consider stirring your tea with a cinnamon stick.

-Add cinnamon to all of your batters and baked goods.
 Making waffles on Sunday morning?
 Add cinnamon.
 Whipping up a batch of muffins to take to brunch?
 Add cinnamon.
 Baking cornbread or cookies?
 Add cinnamon.
 The flavor of cinnamon (especially true cinnamon) is delicate enough not to overpower other ingredients.
-And it goes well with a variety of foods.
+It goes well with a variety of foods.

-Make or buy cinnamon supplements.
 Most health food stores carry unfilled capsules.
 They’re normally made of gelatin.
 You don’t need any special equipment to fill the capsules with ground cinnamon yourself.
-Alternately, the same stores generally carry pre-made cinnamon capsules and liquid cinnamon tinctures.
+Alternately, the same stores generally carry premade cinnamon capsules and liquid cinnamon tinctures.
 These supplements are good choices if you aren’t into the flavor of cinnamon, but would like to take it for the health benefits.

 Healthline – How Cinnamon Lowers Blood Sugar and Fights Diabetes – https://www.healthline.com/nutrition/cinnamon-and-diabetes#section10